Robotic Pyeloplasty - Robotic Surgery

 Sometimes it’s incidentally found.

-Traditionally this has been treated with a big open incision and it’s quite a large incision right along the, the loin area and it’s two to three month recovery, seven to 10 days in hospital.
+Traditionally this has been treated with a big open incision1 and it’s quite a large incision right along the, the loin area and it’s two to three month recovery, seven to 10 days in hospital.

 For some patients we do it endoscopically through the eye of the penis.